naturalinteraction/basil/README.md

 Visible sensor failed around February 12th. cap.py not running and camera not detected until reboot.

 Resolution set to 1280x720 (16:9)

+There is no way we can use the Raspberry Pi Zero because sourcing is unreliable.

 #### Autostart
 Append `@/home/pi/basil/autostart.sh` to `/home/pi/.config/lxsession/LXDE-pi/autostart`